mvanderkamp/westures-core/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mvanderkamp/westures-core/badge.svg?branch=main)](https://coveralls.io/github/mvanderkamp/westures-core?branch=main)
 [![Maintainability](https://api.codeclimate.com/v1/badges/a5f4a4745352d6e2520c/maintainability)](https://codeclimate.com/github/mvanderkamp/westures-core/maintainability)

-Westures is a robust n-pointer multitouch gesture detection library for JavaScript.
-This means that each gesture is be capable of working seamlessly as input points are added and removed, with no limit on the number of input points, and with each input point contributing to the gesture.
-It is also capable of working across a wide range of devices.
+Westures is an n-pointer gesture detection library for JavaScript.
+Gestures can continue as input points are added and removed, with each active input point available to the gesture.

 This module contains the core functionality of the Westures gesture library for JavaScript.
 It is intended for use as a lighter-weight module to use if you do